 Entering malicious codes instead of the right information in the contact forms and logins fields is another way a website can be hacked.
-Regardless of where the contact form is placed on the website, they open doors of opportunities for the hackers.
-Hackers use SQL injection commands in search forms and contact forms to bring up and usernames and passwords.
+Regardless of where the contact form is placed on the website, they open doors of opportunities for hackers.
+Hackers use SQL injection commands in search forms and contact forms to bring up usernames and passwords.
 Once they hack into the system using someone’s username and password, they can do whatever they want.

 Spam contact submission forms are one of the well-known methods.

 Even the slightest wrinkle in the template code hampers the security measures.
 Unsecured JSS, CSS codes in the templates are gifts waiting for the right hackers to open them.
 A website built on HubSpot, WordPress, Joomla, Shopify can be exposed to dangerous threats.
 The unsecured pages/templates weaken the security of the website regardless of the platform.